-In 2007, tobacco consumption was 1,002 cigarette equivalents per person aged 15 years and over, down slightly from 1,006 in 2006.
-Since 1991, tobacco consumption has decreased by 42 percent.
+In 2008, tobacco available for consumption was 1,011 cigarette equivalents per person aged 15 years and over, similar to 1,002 in 2007.
+Since 1991, tobacco consumption has decreased by 42 per cent.
 Over this period, the drop in tobacco consumption has been more rapid than the drop in smoking prevalence.